Open the Door Homer: Dylan, Yeats and the Blind Poet

 "The Lass from Ballynalee" continues with the girl leading the poet to her secret cellar, overflowing with alcoholic delights, where she proposes a toast: ‘so drink a wet to love’s demands’.
 The tale it tells is not as innocent as it seems, inspired as it is by a man’s drowning in the bog on the way to catch a glimpse of the almost mythical beauty.
 In an essay written as a young man, “Dust Hath Closed Helen’s Eye”, fellow Irish poet William Butler Yeats writes of how an old weaver explained to him the events that may have inspired Raftery:

-‘There was a lot of men...one night, sitting together drinking, and talking of her, and one of them got up and set out to go to Ballylee and see her; but Cloon Bog was open then, and when he came to it he fell into the water, and they found him dead there in the morning...Another old man says he...remembered that 'the strongest man that was among us, one John Madden, got his death of the head of her, cold he got crossing rivers in the night-time to get to Ballylee.'
+‘There was a lot of men...one night, sitting together drinking, and talking of her, and one of them got up and set out to go to Ballylee and see her; but Cloon Bog was open then, and when he came to it he fell into the water, and they found him dead there in the morning...Another old man says he...remembered that 'the strongest man that was among us, one John Madden, got his death...crossing rivers in the night-time to get to Ballylee.'

 Decades later, in the long poem, “The Tower”, a multitudes-containing reverie of his career to date, Yeats returns to and adapts this tale as one part of a long sequence of memories he relates to the listener: